sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 --------------
+* Aug 2018: Our tutorial on Anomaly detection accepted at the IEEE International Conference on Data Mining (ICDM 2018)
 * Aug 2018: A paper accepted at the 25th International Conference on Neural Information Processing (ICONIP 2018)
 * Jun 2018: Attended and presented a paper at the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)
 * Feb 2018: A paper accepted at the 22nd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)